mllam/neural-lam/README.md

 Checkpoint files for our models trained on the MEPS data are available upon request.

 ## Evaluate Models
-Evaluation is also done using `python -m neural_lam.train_model <config-path>`, but using the `--eval` option.
+Evaluation is also done using `python -m neural_lam.train_model --config_path <config-path>`, but using the `--eval` option.
 Use `--eval val` to evaluate the model on the validation set and `--eval test` to evaluate on test data.
-Most of the training options are also relevant for evaluation (not `ar_steps`, evaluation always unrolls full forecasts).
+Most of the training options are also relevant for evaluation.
 Some options specifically important for evaluation are:

 * `--load`: Path to model checkpoint file (`.ckpt`) to load parameters from
 * `--n_example_pred`: Number of example predictions to plot during evaluation.
+* `--ar_steps_eval`: Number of time steps to unroll for during evaluation

 **Note:** While it is technically possible to use multiple GPUs for running evaluation, this is strongly discouraged.
 If using multiple devices the `DistributedSampler` will replicate some samples to make sure all devices have the same batch size, meaning that evaluation metrics will be unreliable.
 A possible workaround is to just use batch size 1 during evaluation.